underscoreio/essential-slick/src/pages/6-joins.md

   messages join users on (_.senderId === _.id)
 ```

-As you can see, this code produces be a query of `(MessageTable, UserTable)`.
+As you can see, this code produces a query of `(MessageTable, UserTable)`.
 If we want to, we can be more explicit about the values used in the `on` part:

 ```scala mdoc